Martha Schwendener's full New York Times review of Sanlé Sory's 'Volta Photo' exhibition can be viewed here.

 Sory's first solo museum exhibition in the U.S. For more information, please visit the Art Institute website.

-In celebration of Sanlé Sory’s debut solo exhibition, Tezeta and Yossi Milo Gallery will release a limited edition catalog.
+In celebration of Sanlé Sory’s debut solo exhibition, Tezeta and Yossi Milo Gallery has released a limited edition catalog.
 For more information, please visit the Publications page.

-Ruwedel's photographs and handmade artist books are on view at Tate Modern through December 2018.
+Ruwedel's photographs and handmade artist books comprise a solo installation on view at Tate Modern through December 2018.
 For more information, please visit the Tate Modern website.

 Matthew Brandt’s Stepping Stone Falls works will be displayed in Back to the Future, at C/O Berlin from September 29 - December 2, 2018.
 The exhibition juxtaposes experimental photographic works by contemporary artists with those by the medium’s 19th-century pioneers, demonstrating commonalities that link artistic production across centuries.
 The exhibition was previously on view at Fotografiemuseum Amsterdam from January 18 – March 28, 2018.
 For more exhibition information, please visit the C/O Berlin website.

-A solo exhibition of work by Pieter Hugo, Between the Devil and the Deep Blue Sea, is on view at Museum für Kunst und Kulturgeschichte (MKK), in Dortmund, Germany, from November 25, 2017 – May 13, 2018.
-The comprehensive survey exhibition, previously on view at the Kunstmuseum Wolfsburg, Germany, is comprised of works from multiple series, including KIN, The Hyena and Other Men, Permanent Error and 1994.
-For more information, please visit the MKK website.
+A solo exhibition of work by Pieter Hugo, Between the Devil and the Deep Blue Sea, will be on view at Museu Coleção Berardo in Lisbon, Portugal, from July 4 – October 8, 2018.
+The exhibition, comprised of works from multiple series, including KIN, The Hyena and Other Men, Permanent Error and 1994, was previously on view at the Museum für Kunst und Kulturgeschichte (MKK) in Dortmund and the Kunstmuseum in Wolfsburg, Germany.
+For more information, please visit the Museu Coleção Berardo website: https://bit.ly/2wGrJze

 The American Academy in Rome awards the Rome Prize to a select group of artists and scholars to support innovative and cross-disciplinary work in the arts and humanities.
 For more information please visit the American Academy in Rome website.